 He felt…not terror, not despair…but, surprisingly, release.
 He had been able to let go.
 Loss was still present, and some sorrow, but also…peace.
 A new peace he had not known before.
 The tension released from his arm was also free from his heart.
 It was such a new feeling.
 So different.
 So still.
 So quiet.

 Weightless.
 Time slowed.
 Odd floating sensation.
 Drifting down, feeling nothing.
 So this is how I am to end?
-His only wish now was to have more time to rest in this new-found peace, to share it with Sandra, to truly go on living.
+His only wish now was to have more time to rest in this new-found peace.
+To share it with Sandra.
+To truly go on living.
 To have just a little more time…

 I’m sorry Sandra.
 I’m sorry there will be no more.
 No more wedding anniversaries.
 No more road trips.
 No more summer walks to get ice cream and racing you for the only good swing at the park.
 But, you’re strong.
 And you will have the memories.
 He hoped she could hang on to those and let go of him.

 Strangely, he thought he could hear his wife, calling to him as the crushing cement drew quickly nearer, waiting to make a widow of the owner of that sweet voice.
-He closed his eyes to better fill his mind with the image of her face.
+He closed his eyes to fill his mind with the image of her face.
 Time slowed even more.

 His eyes flew open as his head hit the carpet.
 His right arm – a tangled mess in the satin sheets.
 His left hand – a vice grip on the comforter.
-His feet, making a crushed mess of his memory foam pillow.
+His feet – making a crushed mess of his memory-foam pillow.

 Sandra’s voice – calling to him from the hallway.
 “Honey, you just missed a call from Joe.
 He won’t be coming to work today.”

-His soccer coach had once unleashed a six-minute be-a-man diatribe on a teammate who had dared to tear up when they lost the state championship.
+His soccer coach had once unleashed a six-minute “be a man” diatribe on a teammate who had dared to tear up when they lost the state championship.
 He was glad Coach Mills was not here now.
 As sweet relief drenched his soul, he could not stop the flood overflowing to his cheeks.

-“Maybe you should call in today, too.” her suggestion echoed his sentiments exactly.
+“Maybe you should call in today, too.”
+Her suggestion echoed his sentiments exactly.
 He simply nodded agreement.

-Apprehension and affection evident in her query, Sandra asked if she could get him anything.
+Reaching for his hand, Sandra asked if she could get him anything.

 He gripped her hand in his.